errorcorrectionzoo/eczoo_data/README.md

     Our parser is very picky about this syntax and will issue errors if you deviate from it.

   - The preferred file format is a vector SVG file.

+    The size at which you place elements in your SVG file is important.
 The stated physical dimensions that are present in the SVG file are used to place the image at the correct size and resolution to match the surrounding article.
 General text should be typeset preferably using the ‘Source Sans Pro’ at 10 point size, to match the typography of the surrounding article.
 (You can place smaller or bigger text for axis markers, or use a different font if it's necessary, or etc.; use your good judgment and common sense.
 We'll come back at you in case we'd prefer some changes.)

+    Be sure also to set the page dimensions of your SVG document correctly to match the size of your graphic.
+If you use Inkscape, you can select “File” → “Document Properties” → “Resize page to drawing or selection.”

     You can also use PNG or JPG/JPEG files.
 In this case, the stated physical dots-per-inch or pixels-per-inch setting of the